-The Corporation considers the capital that it manages to include share capital, reserve for warrants, reserve for share-based payments, and accumulated deficit, which at June 30, 2021 was \$1,591,353 (December 31, 2020 - \$5,175,031).
+The Corporation considers the capital that it manages to include share capital, warrants and share-based payments reserves and accumulated deficit.
+Equity attributable to shareholders of the Corporation at June 30, 2022 is \$961,796 (December 31, 2021 - \$3,981,430).
 The Corporation manages and makes adjustments to its capital structure based on the funds needed in order to support the acquisition, exploration and development of mineral properties.
 Management does this in light of changes in economic conditions and the risk characteristics of the underlying assets.
-There has been no change with respect to the overall capital risk management strategy during the six months ended June 30, 2021, and 2020.
+There has been no change with respect to the overall capital risk management strategy during the six months ended June 30, 2022, and 2021.